nonstrict-hq/nonstrict.eu-website/Content/blog/using-async-await-in-a-commandline-tool-on-older-macos-versions.md

 authors: mathijs, tom
 tags: Engineering, Screen Studio
 title: Using async/await in a commandline tool on older macOS versions
-intro: Building a commandline tool using Swift concurrency isn't as straight forward as you'd hope.
+description: Building a commandline tool using Swift concurrency isn't as straight forward as you'd hope.
 Running on macOS pre-12 linker errors appear and back deployment is undocumented.
 We figured it out and documented it in this article.
 image: images/blog/shashwat-verma-J0cKFsL8EMU-unsplash.jpg
 ---